-This is a perfect side dish for the holidays or really any occasion when you want simple, straightforward food that somehow feels special.
+Pan-roasted Brussels are a perfect side dish for Thanksgiving or really any occasion when you want a simple vegetable side dish that somehow feels elegant and special.

 Even if you're on the fence about vinegar, you just might love this reduction.
-The raisins add an almost wine-like depth, further softening the vinegar.
-Combined with the nutty flavor of the brussels sprouts, it's pure vegetable magic!
+The raisins add an almost wine-like depth of flavor, further softening the vinegar.
+Combined with the nutty flavor of the brussels sprouts, it's seriously irresistible!

 - 1 lb.
 Brussels sprouts